shopware/admin-api-reference/docs/guides/quick-start/06-cms-handling.md

       "type": "string"
     },
     "position": {
-      "description": "The order in which sections are to be represented, when many instances of each are defined.", "type": "integer"
+      "description": "The order in which sections are to be represented when many instances of each are defined.", "type": "integer"
     },
     "type": {